MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-selector.md

  ## How to repair a selector

 The user should select the selector to be repaired and click on the 'Repair' option on the screen.
+The 'Repair' option can be clicked while the user is at the selector builder view or the text editor view.

 :::image type="content" source="media/Repair selector/Repair_RepairButton_1.png" alt-text="Repair selector button.":::